I am thrilled that everyone who wears Revival Ink Shirts knows they are getting a unique product worthy of those who dream big!

 My teacher and some of my new friends encouraged me.
 I realized I was on the right path after all.

-I was able to use my tax return, plus a small loan to purchase the equipment.
-I set out to create the most quirky, unique, attention getting shirts, for adventurous souls like myself, looking for a way to bring fun into sometimes mundane world.
+I was able to use my tax refund, plus a small loan to purchase a simple screen printing setup.
+I set out to create more quirky nature inspired shirts, for adventurous souls like myself.
 Revival Ink became my college senior thesis project.

 It turns out, the road was more difficult than I imagined.